learning-unlimited/ESP-Website/esp/esp/program/controllers/autoscheduler/README.rst

 Constraints can be "required" or "optional".
 A required constraint is one that is assumed to hold or would otherwise lead to adverse behavior if violated, e.g. trying to double-book a room would probably either lead to a crash or to silently unscheduling whatever was already in that room.
+An optional constraint is something like "don't schedule a class over every block of lunch in any given day".

 Constraints are checked when a schedule is loaded into memory, before it is saved, and before any schedule manipulation (i.e. before scheduling a section,